• Skip to primary navigation

 Cheesecake Filling

-I opted to use an electric mixer, but you can certainly just whisk this together by hand.
-Add your cream cheese, beat to loosen this until smooth.
+Beat your cream cheese in a large mixing bowl or stand mixer to loosen this until smooth.
 Add sugar and beat to combine.
 Incorporate your eggs, one at a time and then add the pumpkin puree and spices.
 Pour the prepared filling into the base, spread evenly and bake for about one hour.

 The main test for a baked cheesecake is the wobble test.
 Essentially, you're looking for the centre to be set and not too liquidy.
 If you open the oven and lightly wobble the pan, you'll be able to see how much the middle jiggles.
 If this is the first time you're baking a cheesecake, check at about half an hour.
 You will see what I mean about the wobbliness - it will be very obviously still liquid right underneath the surface.
 At about 55 minutes, check again and keep an eye on the cheesecake.
 The cheesecake will also be slightly risen.
 If the cheesecake starts to split, this is a good sign that it is probably done, but we try to avoid too many cracks!